deztonz/SOONNinja/README.md

 ---

 ## **Description 📃**
-Block Ninja is an engaging and addictive game where players must slash through blocks that appear on the screen while avoiding dangerous obstacles.
+SOON Ninja is an engaging and addictive game where players must slash through blocks that appear on the screen while avoiding dangerous obstacles.
 The game tests your reflexes and precision as you aim to score the highest points by slicing through as many blocks as possible.
 The challenge increases with each level, making it an exciting experience for players of all ages.

 ## **Functionalities 🎮**
 - **Start Game:** Begin a new game session.